 I always bring couscous backpacking because it cooks in just 2 minutes, and my daughter loves it.
-Add dehydrated veggies or hummus to the couscous to make it heartier.
+Add dehydrated hummus to the couscous to make it heartier.
 Just remember to pack the dried veggies separately.
 They need to cook longer than the couscous, so you have to put them in the water first and add the couscous after a few minutes.

 Couscous and Lentils